Pilates & Walking at Abingworth

 - Experienced tutor to offer advice, answer your questions and take you through the key principles

-- Demonstrations and instruction in the morning is followed by an optional guided walk in the local area in the afternoons
+- Demonstrations and instruction in the morning is followed by an optional guided walk in the local area in the afternoon

 Nestled at the foot of the South Downs, Abingworth Hall is ideally located for a short break or a longer holiday.
 A peaceful ambiance and excellent facilities make it a relaxing place to stay.
 It offers great viewing for short or long strolls in the beautiful surrounding meadows.